uw-unsat/jitterbug/README.md

 - Call instructions (e.g., `BPF_CALL`, `BPF_TAIL_CALL`).

-- `build_body`: the verification proves the JIT correct for individual BPF instructions at a time.
+The verification makes the following assumptions:

-- The loop in `bpf_int_jit_compile`: verification assumes the `ctx->offset` mapping has already been correctly constructed by previous iterations.
+- The `ctx->offset` mapping has been correctly constructed.

+- The BPF program has passed the kernel's BPF verifier: e.g., it assumes no divide-by-zero or out-of-range shifts.

+- The number of BPF instructions is less than 16,777,216 and the total number of generated RISC-V instructions is less than 134,217,728.
+  These bounds can be increased but will increase overall verification time for jumps.

 - The translation between the verified JIT in Racket and the C code is trusted.
 Any mismatches in this translation can mean there are bugs in the C version not present in the verified one.

-- The verification assumes that the BPF program being compiled passed the kernel's BPF verifier: e.g., it assumes no divide-by-zero or out-of-range shifts.

-- Verification makes assumptions on the total size of the compiled BPF program for jumps: it assumes that the number of BPF instructions is less than 16,777,216; and that the total number of generated RISC-V instructions is less than 134,217,728.
-These bounds can be increased but will increase overall verification time for jumps.

 [Boolector]: https://boolector.github.io
 [Racket]: https://racket-lang.org